g3r4benitez/stock_eureka/README.md

-# Stock Options
+# Eureka Labs Challenge - Stock Market API Service
-An API to
+This is an API create to resolve the challenge proposed in the interview process of Eureka Labs

+## About Me
+I'm Gerardo Benitez (gerardobenitez@gmail.com), I'm a software enginnering from Buenos Aires, Argentina.

+# Solution:

 ## Requirements